gakuranman/genesis-simple-portfolio/README.md

 ## == Description ==

-Genesis Simple Portfolio is a lightweight plugin that adds a custom post type ('portfolio') and two clean taxonomies ('types' and 'labels') to your WordPress installation.
+Genesis Simple Portfolio is a lightweight plugin that adds a custom post type ('portfolio') and two clean taxonomies ('category' and 'tag') to your WordPress installation.
 It can be used for creating a portfolio on any WordPress website, and also includes special support for the Genesis framework and child themes.

 The plugin also features a few nifty extras.
 You can easily update any of the settings, such as the changing the name 'portfolio' to 'project'.
 You will also see featured image thumbnails in the Portfolio admin menus to enhance your experience, as well as a filtering system to let you search through your items!